maktouch/namespace-cleaner/README.md

 ## How to run

 Since it's made to interface with Kubernetes, it's only logical that you run this in Kubernetes as a CronJob.
+I suggest you run it with the correct RBAC and service name.

 ```yaml
 apiVersion: batch/v1